 Eating a bunch of protein isn’t quite enough, though – it’s also important that an athlete maintains quality stimulus with resistance training in order to reduce the chances of muscle loss along with fat mass (2).
 This is a challenge in and of itself as low calorie dieting can make training intensity and volume difficult to maintain.
 You are eating fewer calories (and probably fewer carbs) meaning that there is less proverbial fuel in the proverbial tank.
 Over time this can lead to fatigue and excessive soreness, but in the short term it can make long(er) sessions really hard to manage at all.

-One commonly used method to overcome both of these phenomena is carbohydrate cycling, a process which involves reducing carb intake for a set period, and then increasing them again for another period.
+One commonly used method to overcome this issue is carbohydrate cycling, a process which involves reducing carb intake for a set period, and then increasing them again for another period.
 There are a number of different methods of applying carb cycling when trying to control both bodyweight and performance, each with their own strengths and limitations.

 The first I will discuss is known as cyclical ketogenic dieting (CKD), where the athlete will consume very little carbohydrate for days or weeks at a time, and then ‘carb up’ for a set duration (varying from one meal to 12 hours or longer).

 Training on a low carb diet is, as mentioned earlier, very difficult to do over the longer term.
-Muscle glycogen depletes and this carries some unique challenges – first of all resistance training is anaerobic in nature meaning that it requires carbohydrate based energy to be optimal.
+Muscle glycogen depletes and this carries some unique challenges – first of all resistance training is anaerobic in nature meaning that it requires carbohydrates for fuel; you literally cannot utilise fatty acids for energy through anaerobic metabolism.
 In short, you’re not able to train as hard or for as long.
 Secondary to this, glycogen is stored per gram in a muscle cell alongside 1-3 grams of water – this hydrates the muscle and creates an anabolic environment.
 Deplete glycogen, reduce anabolism.

-To counteract the above, a periodic refeed is included in CKD plans which involves reducing protein and fat, then jacking carbohydrate intake up enormously (4,5,6).
+To counteract the above, a periodic refeed is included in CKD plans which involves reducing protein and fat, then jacking carbohydrate intake up enormously (3,4,5).
 This is purported to refill glycogen and overcome the hormonal adaptations listed above.
-At the most basic level, this is an extremely low carb diet maintained for a very long time, with periodic ‘carb ups’.
+At the most basic level, this is an extremely low carb diet maintained for a very long time, with periodic ‘carb ups’ – typically a week of consuming a higher fat, very low carb and moderate protein diet followed by a weekend of a very high carb, very low-fat approach.

 This dieting method has both pros and cons which I will discuss here.

-First thing I’ll say is that CKD dieting is hard.
-You are required to keep a constant eye on your carb intake and count your grams to ensure you stay under around 30g per day on low days (This is the generally accepted threshold for ketosis though intakes of less than 100g will typically result in a nutritional ketogenic state (7).
+The first thing I’ll say is that CKD dieting is hard.
+You are required to keep a constant eye on your carb intake and count your grams to ensure you stay under around 30g per day on low days (This is the generally accepted threshold for ketosis though intakes of less than 100g will typically result in a nutritional ketogenic state (6).
 Not all plans recommend 30g, with 50 being another common number) whilst keeping fat intake high and protein moderate.

-Protein cannot be too high as overeating protein will prevent ketosis owing to the fact that excess amino acids undergo glucogenesis and become glucose, and without fat you can’t enter a ketogenic state at all, as ketone bodies require fat to be created.
 Once these things are in place you then hit a different set of specific numbers on ‘refeed’ days.
-This means that dietary accuracy and number crunching is important, whereas traditional low carb dieting or traditional calorie reduction can be much simpler to keep an eye on.
+This means that dietary accuracy and number crunching is important, whereas traditional low carb dieting or traditional calorie reduction can be much simpler to keep an eye on: just don’t eat many carbohydrate containing foods.

 The second issue with a CKD is that you will typically feel lethargic during the lower carbohydrate periods until you become ‘fat adapted’.
 The primary fuel for brain activity under normal circumstances is glucose, but it CAN resort to using ketone bodies if it needs to.
 This adaptation takes some time, however, and how long it takes for YOU is difficult to predict.

-As already explained, you’ll probably feel your performance dips during training - and this is NOT something you can adapt to.
+As already explained, you’ll probably feel your training performance dips - and this is NOT something you can adapt to.
 Anaerobic activity requires glucose, and without it you’ll struggle to sprint, lift, jump or, really, anything lasting less than 20-30 seconds (and sometimes more).
 Lipids (Fat) CAN provide a good source of fuel for aerobic energy, but nevertheless the last 100m of an endurance race, the heavy deadlift you need for your total or the sprint for the try area, the part that really matters, is fuelled by carbs.
-Carbohydrate restriction, therefore, will over time cause training intensity and quality to dip (8).
+Carbohydrate restriction, therefore, will over time cause training intensity and quality to dip (7).
+The idea of a CKD is to counteract this but depending on your training volume it may not be able to.

-Another thing that one must bear in mind here is that according to long term data, low carbohydrate diets don’t actually give better results than calorie-matched low fat diets (10).
+Another thing that one must bear in mind here is that according to long term data, low carbohydrate diets don’t actually give better results than calorie-matched low fat diets (8).
 This means that working hard to keep your body in ketosis, as well as dealing with the bad breath, nausea and possible difficulties eating socially, probably won’t actually give you any benefits anyway!
+And this is before we talk about the potential for bingeing during your refeed weekends...

 In sum, training is harder, the diet is hard to stick to, you don’t really get any benefits from being in ketosis that wouldn’t happen on any other diet with the same calorie value, and a reefed can potentially turn into overconsumption which ‘cancels out’ a week of dieting.